BSeppke/vigramatlab/README.md

 Before getting things to work for Mac OS X 10.10, you need to have XCode (>= 7.0) to be installed.
 Unfortunately, this is not sufficient - you need to patch MatLab 2015b to get the c-library calls working at OS X 10.10.
 The steps for this patch as well as the patch itself can be retrieved from: http://de.mathworks.com/matlabcentral/answers/246507-why-can-t-mex-find-a-supported-compiler-in-matlab-r2015b-after-i-upgraded-to-xcode-7-0#answer_194526

+For future version of MatLab, this is not necessary anymore.

 2. Auto-build of the c-wrapper
 -----------------------------------
 Each time you enter "load_vigra_c" to load the shared library of the c-wrapper, the existence of that library is checked.
 If it is not present, it will be build from source (mac os x and linux) or binaries will be copied (for windows).